OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

 ## Run the sample

-First ensure you have signed in and consented to the add-in's scopes.
+First ensure you're signed in and consent to the add-in's scopes.
 Once you approve consent, you no longer need to do those steps.

 1. Run the following commands.